AloisSeckar/nuxt-ignis/docs/3-10-features-built-ins.md

 The page route starts with an underscore to avoid clashes with your own routes.

+**NOTE:** To display data on this page, Nuxt Ignis auto-generates a `/public/_ignis-config.json` on startup to hold the configuration object that was used.
+This file is not meant to be stored in Git and should be added into `.gitignore`.
+But it makes no harm if you want to keep it there for reference.

 ## Current time

 The `<CurrentTime>` component is available to display the current time in the user's timezone.
 It wraps around Nuxt's built-in `<NuxtTime>` component.
 If `VueUse` is enabled, the component feeds with `useNow` composable and reactively updates every second then.
 If `VueUse` is disabled, the component only shows the static time at the moment of rendering.